de-ceow/scala-acl/README.md

 The Standard implementation contains 4 Methods, which are checking if a user is logged in and return the Acl or the user instance or even check a resource and privilege directly.

-__Currently, i know that this behavior is not always useful, i will improve these methods to be more flexible.__

 * `withAuth`: check if user is logged in, otherwise `onUnauthorized` will be called
-* `withUser`: check if user is logged in and provide user, otherwise `onUnauthorized` will be called
+* `withUser`: will provide the logged in or the guest user instance
-* `withAcl`: check if user is logged in and provide acl instance, otherwise `onUnauthorized` will be called
+* `withAcl`: will provide the acl instance
 * `withProtected(r: Resource, p: Privilege)`:
-    * if user is not logged in -> `onUnauthorized` will be called
     * if acl check against resource privilege fails -> `onUnauthorized` will be called
 * `withProtectedAcl(r: Resource, p: Privilege)`:
-    * if user is not logged in -> `onUnauthorized` will be called
     * if acl check against resource privilege fails -> `onUnauthorized` will be called
     * if logged in and acl check is true -> return Acl Instance